 Who is developing KaMilo?

-KaMilo at Mauna Lani Resort is a joint venture between Brookfield Homes Hawai’i and A&B Properties, a subsidiary of Alexander & Baldwin, Inc.
+KaMilo at Mauna Lani Resort is a joint venture between Brookfield Residential Hawai’i and A&B Properties, a subsidiary of Alexander & Baldwin, Inc.

 As a developer and owner of commercial and residential properties, A&B Properties is currently the state’s most active real estate investor.
 The majority of A&B’s recent acquisition and investment activity has been focused on Hawai’i where, since 1999, A&B Properties has acquired or invested 24 properties outside its core land holdings on Maui and Kaua’i, representing a total capital commitment of approximately $500 million.
 A&B owns 90,000 acres in Hawai’i, making it the state’s fourth largest private landowner, and has an income portfolio of commercial properties in Hawai’i and the continental U.S. consisting of more than 5.2 million square feet of leasable retail, office, and industrial space.